iShafayet/gulp-line-ending-corrector/README.md

 # Troubleshooting

-1. If you need to ignore binary files, looks at this - https://github.com/iShafayet/gulp-line-ending-corrector/issues/2#issuecomment-392745133
+1. If you need to ignore binary files, take a look at this - https://github.com/iShafayet/gulp-line-ending-corrector/issues/2#issuecomment-392745133

 # Contributing